 What’s so surprising about the Hobart Showground you may well ask?
-I was researching an article about markets, when I discovered the website of the Hobart Showground.
-Their catch phrase is more than you think!
-A little dubious about the claim, I thought I should investigate further, and here’s what I found.
+I was researching an article about markets, when I discovered the Hobart Showground.
+Their catch phrase is: more than you think.
+A little dubious about the claim, I thought I’d investigate further, and here’s what I found.

 Glenorchy Market: Hobart Showground

 Starting at the beginning: the Glenorchy Market.
 Held each Sunday in a corner of the Hobart Showground, this is one market where you might actually find a bargain.
 The majority of stalls are indoors and there’s plenty of free parking on site.
-From 8:00am until 2:00pm, you can buy a eclectic mixture of goods.
+You can buy a eclectic mixture of goods.
 There’s some fresh produce and some hand-made craft; but you’re more likely to find second-hand treasures, t-shirts and bric-a-brac.

 Kristal somehow makes these herself, so you can also order products using your own images or text: a good idea for staff name badges or presents.
 You might like to check the Badge-o-rama website before setting off to the Glenorchy Market in search of badges though.
 She has been seen at the Island Markets in Moonah and I know she sometimes visits Penguin in the north of Tasmania.